VIAUAD02/laborok/docs/english/04-android-ui-charts/index.md

 ## Independent task (1 point)

 * Only allow taking a new holiday if the selected day is later than today.
 (0.5 points)

+    !!!tip
+        Let's use the `selectableDates` parameter of `rememberDatePickerState`.

 * If our holiday frame is exhausted, the Take Holiday button should be disabled.
 (0.5 points)

 !!!example "TO BE SUBMITTED (0.5 points)"